ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     Unloading the `cpe` module does not restore the original programming environment release.
 To restore the default programming environment release you should log out and then log back in to ARCHER2.

-!!! bug
-    The `cpe/21.03` module has a known issue with `PrgEnv-gnu` where it loads an old version of GCC (9.3.0) rather than the correct, newer version (10.2.0).
-You can resolve this by using the sequence:
-    ```
-    module restore -s PrgEnv-gnu
-    ...load any other modules you need...
-    module load cpe/21.03
-    module unload cpe/21.03
-    module swap gcc gcc/10.2.0
-    ```

 ### Available HPE Cray Programming Environment releases on ARCHER2